cursorless-dev/cursorless-talon/docs/customization.md

 Simply modify the spoken form in the first column of any of the csvs in the directory above to change the spoken you'd like to use.
 The new spoken form will be usable immediately.

+Multiple spoken forms can be used for the same action using the pipe operator
+`remove|delete`

 ### New features